 1963 - In June, Shia cleric Ayatollah Sayyid Ruhollah Musavi Khomeini is placed under house arrest following a blistering speech attacking the shah.
 His arrest sparks three days of the most violent riots seen in the country since the coup against Mossadegh.

 1964 - Khomeini is released from house arrest in April.
 In November he again publicly attacks the regime, denouncing a new law giving diplomatic immunity to US military personnel serving in Iran, and to their staffs and families.
 He is arrested and sent into exile in Turkey.
-In October 1965 he moves to Iraq, where he will remain until October 1978, when he is expelled by the Iraqi dictator Saddam Hussein.
+In October 1965 he moves to Iraq, where he remains until October 1978, when he is expelled by the Iraqi dictator Saddam Hussein.
+From Iraq, Khomeini moves to France.
+Khomeini continues to agitate against the shah during his time in exile.

 1967 - Mossadegh dies from throat cancer on 4 March.
 At the time of his death he is still under house arrest.
 He is buried in one of the rooms of his house.
 He is survived by his two sons and three daughters.

-1976 - Following a period of growth, where Iran becomes the world's fourth largest producer of crude oil and the second largest exporter of petroleum, the economy begins to falter.
-Steeply rising inflation and inequitable distribution of oil revenues leads to increased community dissatisfaction.
+The rule of the shah becomes increasingly dictatorial, repressive and corrupt.
+Steeply rising inflation and inequitable distribution of oil revenues leads to increasing community dissatisfaction.
 Local unrest is coupled with growing criticism from abroad over Iran's human rights record.
+At the same time, the influence of Shia fundamentalists like Ayatollah Khomeini becomes more pervasive.

-On 9 and 10 December several hundred thousand people participate in antigovernment marches in Tehran and the provinces.
-At the end of the month the National Front agrees to form a new government on the condition that the shah leaves the country.
+Religious and antigovernment demonstrations break out in 1978.
+The government declares martial law but is unable to contain the unrest.
+At the end of 1978 the National Front agrees to form a new government on the condition that the shah leaves the country.

-1979 - On 16 January, Shah Pahlavi leaves Iran, saying he is going on a short holiday.
-He will never return.
+Shah Pahlavi leaves Iran on 16 January 1979, saying he is going on a short holiday.
+He never returns.
 He dies in exile the following year.

 Mossadegh is an unlikely hero.
 Though often derided for his eccentricities and hypochondria, he was honest and sincere, with a deep love of his country and an abiding wish for it to be free at last from the intervention of foreign powers.

-It is intriguing to pose a raft of "what ifs" around Mossadegh and the coup that overthrew him, though the cycle of cause and effect is forever too complex for anyone to be even remotely sure of alternative outcomes.
+It is intriguing to pose a raft of "what ifs" around Mossadegh and the coup that overthrew him, though the permutations of cause and effect are forever too complex for anyone to be even remotely sure of alternative outcomes.

-What does seem certain, however, is this - if the US hadn't been involved in the planning and execution of the coup it would enjoy far greater favour in Iran than it does today.
+What does seem certain, however, is this - if the United States hadn't been involved in the planning and execution of the coup, there would be a stronger basis for trust between Iran and the US than currently exists.
 From this many more "what ifs" are raised.

 While it may be drawing far too long a bow to describe the overthrow of Mossadegh as one of the pivotal events of the 20th Century, there are many aspects to the episode that appear to justify this claim.
 Not the least of these is the fact that the ouster of Mossadegh was the first successful coup planned and executed by the CIA.